TimeEval/TimeEval/docs/concepts/datasets.md

 }
 ```

-You can add custom datasets to the dataset manager using two ways:
+You can register custom datasets at the dataset manager using two ways:

 ```python
 from pathlib import Path